Jonathan Tepperman is the managing editor of Foreign Affairs magazine.

-Tepperman started his career in foreign policy working as a speechwriter to Morris B. Abram, a former U.S. Ambassador to the United Nations, in 1994.
-After stints as a reporter at The Forward and The Jerusalem Post, he joined Foreign Affairs in 1998 as a junior editor.
-He later moved to Newsweek International, where he was deputy editor (under Fareed Zakaria), ran the Asia, Europe, Africa, Middle East, and Latin America sections, and wrote frequently for domestic and international editions, including cover stories, opinion pieces, and a style column.
-He then worked at Eurasia Group, a global political-risk consulting firm, before returning to Foreign Affairs as Managing Editor in January 2011.
+Tepperman has spent close to twenty years working on international affairs as an editor, writer, and analyst.
+He started his career in foreign policy working as a speechwriter at the UN in Geneva, Switzerland, in 1994.
+After stints as a reporter at the Forward and the Jerusalem Post, he joined Foreign Affairs in 1998 as a junior editor.
+He later moved to Newsweek International, where he was deputy editor (under Fareed Zakaria), and then worked as a political risk consultant before returning to Foreign Affairs in January 2011.

 Tepperman has written for a range of publications, including Foreign Affairs, the New York Times, the Washington Post, the Wall Street Journal, the Atlantic, the New Republic, and others, on subjects ranging from international affairs to municipal politics to food and fashion.
 Tepperman has interviewed more than a dozen world leaders, including Syria’s Bashar al-Assad, Japan’s Shinzo Abe, Brazil’s Luiz Inacio Lula da Silva, Mexico’s Enrique Peña Nieto, Indonesia’s Joko Widodo, and Rwanda’s Paul Kagame.
 He is the coeditor of the books The U.S. vs. al Qaeda (2011), Iran and the Bomb (2012), and The Clash of Ideas (2012), and is currently writing a book (to be published in 2016) on how to solve the world’s toughest economic and political challenges.